 3. The (V-)PCF responds to the AMF of the updated Access and Mobility related policy control information as defined in clause 6.5 of TS 23.503 [20] and the updated Policy Control Request Trigger parameters.

 4. The AMF deploys the access and mobility control policy, which includes storing the Service Area Restrictions and Policy Control Request Trigger of AM Policy Association, provisioning the Service Area Restrictions to the UE and provisioning the RFSP index, UE-AMBR and Service Area Restrictions to the NG-RAN as defined in TS 23.501 [2].

+5. If an AF has previously subscribed to an event related with the Policy Control Request Trigger that was met (se step 1), the (V-)PCF sends a respective notification to the AF using Npcf_AMPolicyAuthorization_Notify.

 4.16.2.1.2 AM Policy Association Modification with old PCF during AMF relocation